SKYSURF IX -- The Cosmic Optical and Infrared Background from Integrated Galaxy Light Measurements: Galaxy Number Counts and the IGL

 \subsection{Magnitude Zero Point Corrections}

-Magnitude zero point errors will also affect the data systematically.
-We choose to color-correct number count data from WAVES and DEVILS onto the HST filter system which produces a systematic magnitude offset for both surveys.
+Magnitude zero point (ZPT) errors will also affect the data systematically.
+We ZPT correct number count data from WAVES and DEVILS onto the HST filter system which produces a systematic magnitude offset for both surveys.
 We calculate the color correction terms using the ProSpect \textsc{filterTranBands} function.
-As input, the function takes a filter, input filter, reference filter, and redshift range.
-The function returns the 3 terms used in the linear mappings. \textsc{ProSpect} comes with a long list of pre-calculated apparent magnitudes in each filter set which are used as inputs for the following equation \\
+As input, the function takes a filter, input filter, reference filter, and redshift range. \textsc{ProSpect} comes with a long list of pre-calculated apparent magnitudes in each filter set which are used as inputs for the following equation \\

 $\mathrm{mag_{out} = mag_{in} + \alpha\times(mag_{in} - mag_{ref}) + \beta \pm \sigma}$ (2) \\